Five-Day Wyoming Hiking Trip Logistics

 The fees to get into Yellowstone National Park and Grand Teton National Park are $35 each.
 However, I had the America the Beautiful annual park pass, which allowed us to get into the parks for free.
 It definitely makes sense to get this pass if you will be visiting more than two parks within a year.

-We had excellent weather!
+We had excellent weather on our Wyoming trip!
 It only sprinkled one morning while we were still in the tent.
 The mornings were chilly (50s F), afternoons were hot (high 80s F), and overnights perfect for camping (40s F).
 It took a while to warm up in the afternoon so the mornings were great hiking temperatures.

 Cost Per Person

 This trip ended up being slightly more expensive than my normal camping trips, since there were only two of us.
 The rental car ended up being a little more than usual too because of the rental car shortage.

 Campsites & showers: $110